 The County's Sanitary Sewer Network covers approximately 824 square miles and encompasses 78 cities and unincorporated territory within the County.
 There are approximately 9,500 miles of tributary sewers that are owned and operated by the cities and County.
 The tributary sewers discharged in the Los Angeles County Sanitation Districts, City of Los Angeles, and Las Virgenes Municipal Water Districts (Districts) collection system for treatment.
 The Project Site is located within the jurisdictional boundary of District No.1.
 The Project Site and surrounding area is serviced by lateral and main sewer lines.
 Wastewater generated on the Project Site is conveyed by an existing 8-inch sewer line that runs north of the Project Site along 126th Street with a flow direction of east.
 Wastewater is then conveyed to the Districts' Holmes-Willowbrook 17-inch Trunk Sewer line that runs along Willowbrook Avenue, immediately east of the Project Site, which flows south.
-The Districts' Holmes-Willowbrook Trunk Sewer has a capacity of 2.9 mgd and conveyed a peak flow of 0.3 mgd (when last measured in 2019).
+Reproject Site is Conveyed a peak flow of 0.3 mgd (when last measured in 2019).